 Now, the 860 QVO was created to maintain Samsung’s 3-bit performance with a much lower price tag and less energy output.
 But, performance with this SSD is just one factor of the price.
 It uses a low-quality QLC flash chip that brings that low price, and high capacity.

 Samsung is always sure of their products.
 This SSD boasts a 3-Year warranty.
-With the price tag sitting at only $120 for 1TB of storage, this SSD is a steal.
+With the price for 1TB of storage, this SSD is a steal.
 This is an inexpensive, fast, durable, and spacious option.